aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 #.
 Manage application permission separately without publishing/updating the app.

 #.
-Specify type of `application permission`_ in sharing options.
+Specify granular permission types as defined in `application permission`_ when sharing the application.

 #.
-Recursively publish nested apps in the template.
+Recursively publish nested apps in the template (SAR CreateApplication API doesn't support yet).

 #.
 Run through CI/CD pipeline for the application before publishing.

-#.
-Support downloading an app to edite/republish it.

 #.
 Publish to other repositories besides SAR.